webplatform/docs/html/elements/dt/index.md

 </tr>
 <tr>
 <th id="tag-omission">Tag&#160;omission</th>
-<td>A '''dl''' element must have both a start tag and an end tag.</td>
+<td>A '''dt''' element's end tag may be omitted if the '''dt''' element is immediately followed by another '''dt''' element or a '''dd''' element.</td>
 </tr>
 </table>
 }}